Cooperage Ground

-The Cooperage Football Ground is a football stadium located in Nariman Point, Mumbai, India.
-It is currently home to multiple Mumbai Football League clubs.
+The Cooperage Football Ground is a football stadium located in Nariman Point, Mumbai, Maharashtra.
+It is predominantly home to multiple Mumbai Football League clubs.

 The Western India Football Association has operated from the Cooperage Ground since 1969, and the Mumbai District Football Association holds a small office.
 It was a venue for one of India's premier national leagues, the I-League.
-Kenkre is currently using the stadium as their home ground since their inception in 2000.
+Mahindra United FC, Kenkre FC, and Mumbai FC used the stadium as home ground in both the NFL and the I-League, while Ambernath United Atlanta FC hosted its I-League 2nd Division games.